CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Physical Attributes
 These numbers represent a character's basic physical abilities.

-#### Dexterity [Dex]
+#### Agility [Agi]
-Determines how nimble and flexible a character is.
-Any action that requires a character to move very precisely, will require dexterity.
+Determines how nimble, fast and flexible a character is.
+Any action that requires a character to move very precisely, will require agility.

 #### Endurance [End]
 Governs how long a character can endure physical strains.